jdhruv1503/obsidian-vault/Hidden Markov Model.md

 A weighted FSM with probabilities on the arcs.
 All outbound $P$ must sum to 1.

-*Markov chain*: A special case of WFST in which input seq uniquely determines which states the automaton will go through.
+*Markov chain*: A special case of WFST in which input seq uniquely determines which states the automaton will go through. i.e. The states are actually observations.
+Essentially, you can assign a probability to any unambiguous sequence.